wampelpampel/aquaticadditionsNEOFORGE/README.md

 Upgrade your Turtle Armor with a **conduit** to gain:
 - Permanent underwater vision
 - Underwater haste
-- (Conduit Power effect)
+- Underwater breathing
 ---

 ### 🙏 Special Thanks
-A huge thank-you to **Gawanas** for creating most of the stunning textures featured in this mod!
+A huge thank you to **Gawanas** for creating all of the textures in this mod.

 ---

 ### 📦 Modpack-Friendly
-Feel free to include this mod in your modpacks and share the enhanced underwater experience with others.
+Feel free to include this mod in modpacks.

 ---